wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

        }
     }

-If you want to see more examples and check all its options, refer to :doc:`the cluster_control manual <../reference/tools/cluster_control>` or the :ref:`API calls reference <cluster_api>`.
+If you want to see more examples and check all its options, refer to :doc:`the cluster_control manual <../reference/tools/cluster_control>` or the :doc:`API requests <../api/reference>`.